 A Rawlins native, Adam participated in tennis, track, and basketball while a student Rawlins High School and still enjoys participating in local recreation sports, as well as spending time outdoors with his friends and family.

-With her skills as a certified pastry chef and caterer, Randi knows the critical importance of completing tasks and attention to detail.
-These are strategies that help keep the Rawlins clinic in top running order.
+With her skills as a certified pastry chef and caterer, Randi knows the critical importance of communication and building community relationships.
+These are strategies that help keep the Rawlins clinic involved in the Carbon County community.

 Outside of work, Randi loves hiking, puzzles, and reading.
 She and her husband have eight children and enjoy supporting them with their school activities and going on family adventures.